Skip to main content

 • Once the user's FQDN is known, it is used with the user's password to bind for authentication and request of any mapped attributes

-Connections from us will come from the following IP addresses (35.189.71.17 and 35.224.184.162) and changes to these would be communicated in advance.
+Connections from us will come from the IP addresses 35.189.71.17 and 35.224.184.162.
+Any changes to these addresses will be communicated in advance.

 The admin bind used MUST have sufficient access to search for accounts and read the FQDN of any user account (that should have access).